 The School of Surveying offers a full-time course of four years' duration leading to the award of the degree of Bachelor of Surveying.
-Alternatively, the course may be taken in a sandwich form in which a student may after completing the first year of the course on a full-time basis, alternate his or her studies with periods of employment by taking leaves of absence of up to two consecutive sessions at a time thereafter.
+Alternatively, the course may be taken in a sandwich form in which a student may, after completing the first year of the course on a full-time basis, alternate his or her studies with periods of employment by taking leaves of absence of up to two consecutive sessions at a time thereafter.
 The course taken in this form requires a maximum period of seven years.
 The part-time course is no longer available.

-The Bachelor of Surveying is a well-rounded course with a strong surveying base, aimed at preparing the graduate for a broad range of career opportunities, including land boundary surveying, engineering surveying, photogrammetry, cartography, mining surveying, hydrographic surveying, geo desy and geodetic surveying, computing and systems development, management and development of land, land information systems, resource assessment systems and remote sensing.
-The course recognizes the diversity of possible roles of a graduate who may be called on during his or her career to act as practitioner, consultant, manager, teacher or researcher.
+The Bachelor of Surveying is a well-rounded course with a strong surveying base, aimed at preparing the graduate for a broad range of career opportunities, including land boundary surveying, engineering surveying, photogrammetry, cartography, mining surveying, hydrographic surveying, geodesy and geodetic surveying, computing and systems development, management and development of land, land information systems, resource assessment systems and remote sensing.
+The course recognizes the diversity of possible roles of a graduate who may be called on during his or researcher.